jrief/django-formset/docs/source/richtext-extensions.rst

 .. rubric:: ``richtext-map-to``

-This extra attribute is used to map the value of the form field's value to the editor's document state.
-It is applied whenever the user clicks on the "Apply" button of the dialog form.
-This attribute can take four types of values:
+This extra attribute is used to map the value of one or more form field's values to the editor's document state.
+This operation is performed whenever the user clicks on the "Apply" button of the dialog form.
+This attribute can take three types of values:

-* ``True``, which means that the field's value is mapped to the editor's document state using the field's name as its key.
-* **A key value**: This is used to map the field's value to the editor's document state using the given key to map it onto another key.
-If a key value is used, one must also provide a ``richtext-map-from`` attribute.
-Read below for details.
+* **A key value**: This is used to map the value of the given field onto to the editor's document state with that key.
+This is the most basic way to map a field's value and can only be used to map a single value.
-* **A functional expression**: This is used to map the field's value to the editor's document state using a JavaScript lambda function.
-This snippet has access to all elements of the dialog form and can return a value to be mapped onto the editor's document state.
-Accessing the values of the elements can only be achieved using ``elements.…`` inside the snippet.
-This is the most flexible way, because it can take the values of other fields into account, transform them or perform extra logic.
+* **A functional expression**: This is used to map multiple field values to the editor's document state using a JavaScript lambda function.
+This snippet has access to all elements of the dialog form and must return a value to be mapped onto the editor's document state.
+Accessing the values of the elements can only be achieved using ``elements.…`` inside this snippet.
+This is a more flexible way, because it can take the values of other fields into account, transform them or perform extra logic.

   Example: ``{src: JSON.parse(elements.image.dataset.fileupload).download_url}`` maps the download URL of an uploaded image of an input element named ``image`` to the attribute ``src`` of the